influxdata/telegraf/plugins/inputs/intel_powerstat/README.md

 Main use cases are power saving and workload migration.
 Telemetry frameworks allow users to monitor critical platform level metrics.
-Key source of platform telemetry is power domain that is beneficial for MANO Monitoring&Analytics allow users to monitor critical platform level metrics.
-Key source of platform telemetry is power domain that is beneficial for MANO/Monitoring&Analytics systems to take preventive/corrective actions based on platform busyness, CPU temperature, actual CPU utilization and power statistics.
+Key source of platform telemetry is power domain that is beneficial for MANO Monitoring&Analytics systems to take preventive/corrective actions based on platform busyness, CPU temperature, actual CPU utilization and power statistics.